bwelte99/Summer2022ISG/README.md

 The AI Engine Programming directory contains source code for a simple AI engine application that I wrote.

-The ML Profiling directory contains xmodel files and a test image that I used to profile the OI and FLP models on the VCK190 development board.
+The ML Profiling directory contains xmodel files, a test image, and the results from my profiling of the OI and FLP models on the VCK190 development board.